psych251/nook2017/README.md

-# nook2020
+# nook2017

-Project repository for replication of Nook, Vidal Bustamante, Cho, & Somerville (2020)
+Project repository for replication of Nook, Schleider, & Somerville (2020)